 Wanting to leave you satiated though not with ingestion, as it was such grand offering, read part one here: When Things Go Wrong—15 Tools Inspired By Eastern Wisdom to Find Stillness in a Storm.

-Next week, returning to more writerly topics, elated to welcome storytelling aficionado Angela Ackerman, creator of One Stop For Writers, a powerhouse online library like no other, and WRITERS HELPING WRITERS™ – Home of The Bookshelf Muse, and her guest post: Vulnerability In Fiction: Teaching Jaded Characters How To Trust.
+Next month, returning to more writerly topics, elated to welcome storytelling aficionado Angela Ackerman, creator of One Stop For Writers, an online library like no other, and WRITERS HELPING WRITERS™, with her guest post: Vulnerability In Fiction: Teaching Jaded Characters How To Trust.
 For now though, here’s 8 more ways to find stillness in a storm:

 Sitting with the Uneasiness in Meditation